mauricelam/pdl-dissector/README.md

 ## TODO
 - [ ] Set up integration test with tshark
 - [ ] A way to specify how to add to DissectorTable
-- [ ] Generate ProtoField tables at Lua runtime so field definitions can be reused